Stu042/HotelApi/HotelApi/ReadMe.md

-﻿All douments and notes are in the Docs folder.
+﻿All douments and notes are in the HotelApi projects Docs folder.